mmistakes/made-mistakes-jekyll/_posts/articles/2012-03-19-going-static.md

 Using variables and mixins helped to quickly prototype page styles.
 It also allowed me to think more modularly about how to best reuse my code throughout a project.
 And I didn't even have to worry about using JavaScript or a separate app to convert compiled .css files.
 I simply installed the [Jekyll-less](http://rubygems.org/gems/jekyll-less) Ruby Gem and any time I run `jekyll` or `jekyll-server`, the .less to .css conversion is handled automatically.

 <i class="fa fa-info-circle"></i> **Update**: Since migrating from Less to Sass I now use [Bourbon](http://bourbon.io) and [Neat](http://neat.bourbon.io/) to manage my mixins and grid.
 [Susy](http://susy.oddbird.net/) looks like something I'll eventually move to once I have the time to toy with it.
-{: .notice}
+{: .notice-warning}

 ### But What About the Grid System?

 Another added benefit of using Less are the many user created mixins.
 I knew I wanted an easy way to establish a grid system in my layouts, but really didn't want to go the semantically unfriendly route of using classes like `.grid_x`, `.push_x`, or `col_x`.
-Instead I stumbled upon [The Semantic Grid System](http://semantic.gs/) from an [article on Smashing Magazine](http://coding.smashingmagazine.com/2011/08/23/the-semantic-grid-system-page-layout-for-tomorrow/ "The Semantic Grid System Page Layout for Tomorrow") about semantics in grid frameworks.
+Instead I stumbled upon [The Semantic Grid System](http://semantic.gs/) from an [article on Smashing Magazine](http://coding.smashingmagazine.com/2011/08/23/the-semantic-grid-system-page-layout-for-tomorrow/ "The Semantic Grid System Page Layout for Tomorrow") about using semantic markup in grid frameworks.

 Using The Semantic Grid System allowed me to define fluid grids for each of my site's major page layouts with a few lines of Less.
 Top that off with a few carefully thought out `@media` queries and my grids were now responsive and adapted well mobile phones, tablets, desktops, and beyond.